No. 1! UofSC sport science programs top national rankings

 ShanghaiRanking, the official publisher of the Academic Ranking of World Universities, is regarded as one of the three most influential rankings of international universities and has been cited by numerous publications including Inside Higher Ed, The Guardian and The Christian Science Monitor.
 The organization has been publishing academic rankings since 2009, but 2016 was the first year it included sport science schools and departments.

-Carolina’s top ranking was achieved through the combined accomplishments of the Arnold School of Public Health’s exercise science and athletic training programs, the College of Education’s physical education program and the College of Hospitality, Retail and Sport Management’s sport and entertainment management program.
-Leaders of the colleges say they are pleased by the recognition and working to offer students even better programs.
+Carolina’s top ranking was achieved through the combined accomplishments of the Arnold School of Public Health's exercise science and athletic training programs, the College of Education’s physical education program and the College of Hospitality, Retail and Sport Management’s sport and entertainment management program.
+Leaders of the colleges say graduates of the three programs are making a difference in the classroom, in the community and on the field.

 “Our sport and entertainment management program has record enrollment and an incredibly talented and dedicated faculty with tremendous industry expertise,” says Dean Haemoon Oh of the College of Hospitality, Retail and Sport Management.
-“This ranking reflects our position as global leaders and our efforts to provide our students with exceptional experiential learning through industry engagement.
-We are proud of this recognition, and we will never stop working to take our programs to the next level.”
+“This ranking reflects our position as global leaders and our efforts to provide our students with exceptional experiential learning through industry engagement.”

-Tom Chandler, dean of the Arnold School, echoes that sentiment noting that the department of exercise science added an athletic training program to its offerings this fall.
-Chandler says the ShanghaiRanking falls in line with other successes of the department.
+Tom Chandler, dean of the Arnold School, echoes that sentiment, noting that the stature of the athletic training builds on other successes of the department.

 "The department of exercise science is now ranked No.1 by the National Association of Kinesiology,” Chandler says.
 “So, not surprisingly, Shanghai has ranked USC's multiple sports science disciplines quite highly.
 Congratulations to our partners and colleagues in HRSM and the College of Education."